crownstone/website/business/03-oem.md

 {% include snippets/full-width-container-begin%}

-{% include snippets/two-cols-text-img-begin text-right='true' %}
+{% include snippets/two-cols-text-img-begin text-alignment='right' %}

 ##### Crownstone has a team of firmware experts that can help you out if your problems are truly tough!